Engineering a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 body = await request.json()

-# 4. Idempotency guard (check against Redis/DB in production)
+# 4. Idempotency guard (check Redis/DB in production before proceeding)

 ledger_ref = f"LEDGER-{secrets.token_hex(8).upper()}"